 Exporting a Subset of your Data to a GEDCOM File

 Sometimes it is useful to export a subset of your large file to a GEDCOM file.
 The most common reason is to send some data to a friend or another genealogist.
-They will not likely be interested in your entire file, but would rather have only selected individuals.
+They may not be interested in your entire file, but would rather want to see only selected individuals.
 This tutorial explains how to export the required subset GEDCOM file.
-It has been updated for use in GEDitCOM II, version 3.0 or newer.
 The basic steps are:

-If the exported data has no multimedia (or merged into a different GEDitCOM II file), the above steps complete the task.
-If you want to include all multimedia with an exported GEDCOM file to send to your friend as well, so this additional step:
+If the exported data has no multimedia (or is merged into a different genealogy file), the above steps complete the task.
+If you want to include all multimedia with an exported GEDCOM file to send to your friend as well, use this additional step:

 Two important comments before proceeding:

-1. A special case of a subset is your entire file and thus this tutorial also applies to exporting all your data.
-To export an entire file, skip the first two steps and proceed to step 3 or 4 and 5 depending on your needs.
+- A special case of a subset is your entire file and thus this tutorial also applies to exporting all your data.
+To export an entire file, skip the first two steps and proceed to one option in step 3.

 Create a New album